Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Style

 The LG OLED77G5WUA looks pretty much the same as the 2024 LG G4 OLED.
 It's a very stylish TV, with thin silver bezels, and it looks premium.
-Note that the TV doesn't come with a stand in the U.S. The one we used was purchased separately and is not the official G5 stand that's found on some smaller models of the TV outside of the U.S.
+Note that the TV doesn't come with a stand in the U.S. The one we used is the LG ST-G4WR8377 stand that was sold separately for the G4.
+The official G5 stand that's found on some smaller models of the TV outside of the U.S. is different.

 Stand